noaillypau/calisthenics_evaluator_android/README.md

   - [ ] `sudo apt-get install cython`
   - [ ] `buildozer android debug deploy run`

+# Spec file and debug

+- [ ] add numpy, matplotlib, scipy and opencv (instead of opencv-python which seems to generate bugs at launch) to the package used
+- [ ] add pb extension to the files that must be added (it is the DL model)
+- [ ] if app crash use `buildozer android logcat` once app is deploy to see the logs

 # Todo List

 - [ ] gui